Hepburn romanization: History

 In 1930, a Special Romanization Study Commission, headed by the Minister of Education, was appointed by the government to devise a standardized form of romanization.
 The Commission eventually decided on a slightly modified "compromise" version of Nihon-shiki, which was chosen for official use by cabinet ordinance on September 21, 1937; this system is known today as Kunrei-shiki.
 On September 3, 1945, at the beginning of the occupation of Japan after World War II, Supreme Commander for the Allied Powers Douglas MacArthur issued a directive mandating the use of modified Hepburn by occupation forces.
 The directive had no legal force, however, and a revised version of Kunrei-shiki was reissued by cabinet ordinance on December 9, 1954, after the end of occupation.

-Although it lacks de jure status, Hepburn remains the de facto standard for multiple applications in Japan.
+Although it lacked de jure status, Hepburn remained the de facto standard for multiple applications in Japan.
 As of 1977, many government organizations used Hepburn, including the Ministry of International Trade and Industry; the Ministry of Foreign Affairs requires the use of Hepburn on passports, and the Ministry of Land, Infrastructure and Transport requires its use on transport signs, including road signs and railway station signs.
-According to a survey by the Japanese Agency for Cultural Affairs in 2022, the Japanese primarily use Hepburn to spell place names.
+According to a survey by the Japanese Agency for Cultural Affairs in 2022, the Japanese primarily used Hepburn to spell place names.

 Hepburn is also used by private organizations, including The Japan Times and the Japan Travel Bureau.

 American National Standard System for the Romanization of Japanese (ANSI Z39.11-1972), based on modified Hepburn, was approved in 1971 and published in 1972 by the American National Standards Institute.
 In 1989, it was proposed for International Organization for Standardization (ISO) standard 3602, but was rejected in favor of Kunrei-shiki.
 ANSI Z39.11-1972 was deprecated as a standard in 1994.

 In January 2024, the Cultural Affairs Agency proposed revising the 1954 Cabinet ordinance to make Hepburn the standard romanization system of Japan.

+On December 16, 2025, the Japanese government decided to issue a cabinet notification on December 22 revising national rules on romanization for the first time in about 70 years, making the Hepburn system the standard instead of Kunrei-shiki.